 They have a wonderfully fast turnaround time and present your dog with a certificate (with a photo of your dog) which declares what he or she is made of.
-DNA My Dog’s database only consists of 95 dog breeds, but if your pup has any of those in it, the test is sure to pick it up!
+DNA My Dog’s database only consists of 95 dog breeds.
+But… if your pup has any of those in it, the test will probably pick it up!

 Dog DNA Test: What Factors Count to Ensure Accuracy